vishalreddy75/NotesMaker/README.md

 6. click on new at side navbar.

-7. give a database name as (onlineshop) hit on create button.
+7. give a database name as (notes) hit on create button.

-8. after creating database name click on import.
+8. after creating database name create a table with name users

-9. browse the file in directory[online-shopping-system-with-advanced-admin-page/database/onlineshop.sql].

-10. after importing successfully.

-11. open any browser and type http://localhost/online-shopping-system-with-advanced-admin-page-master.
+9. open any browser and type http://localhost/login.php.

-12. first register and then login
+10. first signup and then login

-13. admin login details  Email=admin@gmail.com or username = admin and Password=123456789.
+11. after login you can make the notes in the available text area